mdeanjones/bike-across-america/site/blog/julie/_posts/2022-09-16-boondocking-in-utah.md

 The tl;dr of the rest of that conversation is that she believed we would be able to do it and also she was too busy to drive along with us on short notice.

 Today we had 84 miles to go between services, with roughly 4,000 feet of climbing.
 We weren't sure if we would be able to go the full distance so we didn’t make reservations at the next town, Milford.
 Even though it is MUCH easier without having to carry all of our gear (thanks, Mike!), I’m feeling very accomplished.
-This is one of the stretches that I saw on the map last week which had my panic calling my mom.
+This is one of the stretches that I saw on the map last week which had me panic calling my mom.

 We had one small climb and two bigger climbs today.
 The two big climbs were 6-7 miles long and roughly 1,500 feet of elevation gain.
 We regrouped after the first long climb and decided we all felt good enough to make it all the way to Milford.
 At that point, Mike tried to make hotel reservations and everything was booked.
 The campground in Milford is permanently closed as well.